 Go completely retro

 When you’re at home, you might find yourself surrounded by digital screens.
 Whether it’s texting mates, ordering a meal or even changing the temperature of the thermostat, more and more of the tasks around the house involve staring at a screen.
 If you’re sick of looking at screens, why not take a screen break and listen to music using a more retro device.
 The rising popularity of record players over the last few years means most bands are now releasing their new albums on vinyl.
 Some bands are even releasing their albums on cassettes so the children of the late 80s and 90s can relive their youth.
 Not only do you not have to look at a screen, you also won’t have to listen to any of the adverts you’d find on free versions of streaming websites.
+If you’re looking for a surround sound system, you’re in luck because Max Your Home Time is here to help you with your choices in selecting affordable gadgets, especially when you love listening to music at home.

 Make mix CDs once more